Skip to main content

 Evaluate performance

 Performance metrics, notably latency and queries per second (QPS), are vital.
-The Performance-optimized CU distinctly outperforms Capacity-optimized CU in latency and throughput, particularly for standard top-k values ranging from 10 to 250.
+The Performance-optimized cluster distinctly outperforms Capacity-optimized cluster in latency and throughput, particularly for standard top-k values ranging from 10 to 250.

-The following table shows the test result of how each CU type performs in terms of QPS.
+The following table shows the test result of how each cluster type performs in terms of QPS.

 top_k